OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/mapping-configuration.md

 From the **Detect Conflict** drop-down list:

-* Select **Do not detect conflict** when you don't want OpsHub Integration Manager to detect and notify a conflict between the select entities in System 1 and System 2.
+* Select **Do not detect conflict** when you don't want <code class="expression">space.vars.SITENAME</code> to detect and notify a conflict between the select entities in System 1 and System 2.
 * Select **Endpoint 1 wins** when you want System 1 to be allowed to overwrite the information in System 2.
 * Select **Endpoint 2 wins** when you want System 2 to be allowed to overwrite the information in System 1.
 * Select **Manual** when you want the user to manually take an action to resolve the conflict.